Canadian PM Trudeau says he deplores that Brexit interferes with UK leadership on world stage

-BURNABY, British Columbia (Reuters) - Canadian Prime Minister Justin Trudeau said on Tuesday that Britain’s focus on Brexit is undermining the country’s needed leadership in global affairs.
+BURNABY, British Columbia, Sept 24 (Reuters) - Canadian Prime Minister Justin Trudeau said on Tuesday that Britain’s focus on Brexit is undermining the country’s needed leadership in global affairs.

 “We’ve seen the instability and the challenges that the UK continues to go through as it is wrapped up with this issue,” Trudeau said when asked to comment on Tuesday’s UK Supreme Court decision while campaigning on the west coast.